Azure/azure-mysql/Magento2/README.md

 ## HTTPS using SSL
 If using SSL encryption for users to reach the Magento E-Commerce site via HTTPS:
 1. Create key vault in the same resource group created initially.
 2. Import your certificates for TLS to the same key vault.

+**NOTE -** Make sure to turn on SSL/TLS to use Azure CDN.

 ## Deploy the ARM template
 To deploy this ARM template, open the Azure CLI, and then run the following command: